 ii.
 Minutes and reports from other clubs and campus Democrats (5 minutes)

 Report from Davis College Dems: Thomas Alvarez will no longer be President of this club.
 This is his last meeting.
 Jesses Riviera is the new President.
-Jesse was voted in last Saturday.
+Jesse was sworn in last Saturday.
 DCD activities completed:

 Over 2000 doors were canvassed in Davis with the Yolo Dems for Mayra Vega and Ryan Davis,